 U.S. Small Business Administration (SBA) Economic Injury Disaster Advance Loan

 This loan advance will provide economic relief to small businesses that are currently experiencing a temporary loss of revenue.

-This SBA loan program helps businesses keep their workforce employed during the COVID-19 crisis.
+This SBA loan program designed to help businesses keep their workforce employed during the COVID-19 crisis closed August 8, 2020.

 The community of Hammonton has established a Coronavirus Task Force, which is providing guidance and assistance to Hammonton residents, businesses and volunteers on the Destination Hammonton web site.